nikkilr88/egghead-asciicasts/getting-started-with-redux/lessons/javascript-redux-extracting-action-creators.md

   };
 };
 ```
 Although extraction such functions is not required, it is very common pattern in Redux applications to keep them maintainable, so, like all these functions, action creators, and we usually place them separately from components or from reducers.

-I will now extract other **action creators** from the components.
-I see that I have it `setVisibilityFilter` the dispatch there, so I will change this to call this `setVisibilityFilter` action creator with own props filter as the argument and is going to return the action that needs to be dispatched, so I'm declaring this `setVisiblityFilter` function.
+I will now extract other action creators from the components.
+I see that I have `setVisibilityFilter` dispatch here, so I will change this to call this `setVisibilityFilter` action creator with `ownProps.filter` as the argument and is going to return the action that needs to be dispatched, so I'm declaring this `setVisiblityFilter` function.

 ``` javascript
 const mapDispatchToLinkProps = ( ... ) => {